 [Section 96 amended by No. 43 of 1994 s.
 11.]

-97. Discharge or variation of orders under s.
-92 or 93
+97. Discharge or variation of s.
+92 or 93 order

 An agent or the personal representative of a deceased agent, whose account is the subject of an order made under the provisions of section 92 or 93 may apply to the State Administrative Tribunal to discharge or vary the order and to award such costs upon the application as it thinks fit and the State Administrative Tribunal is hereby empowered to discharge or vary the order and to make such further order as it thinks fit.